appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 screen --version
 ```

-### How to resolve proxy authentication errors for Java/Gradle applications on macOS?
+### How to resolve proxy authentication errors for Java/Gradle applications on macOS runners?

 Java proxy authentication on macOS has a bug that results in a `"407 Proxy Authentication Required"` error when using Basic authentication.